Colorado’s Implementation of Risk-Limiting Audits

 Dwight Shellman is the County Support Manager in the Elections Division of the Colorado Department of State.

-Jennifer Morrell is the Deputy of Elections & Recording in the Arapahoe County Clerk and Recorder’s Office.
+At the time of this post, Jennifer Morrell was the Deputy of Elections & Recording in the Arapahoe County Clerk and Recorder’s Office.
+She is now a consultant leading Democracy Fund's Election Validation Project.